ChicoState/snapshot-ux/phaseI/README.md

 ## Caveats

 Our team faced several limitations due to our methods.
 For example, the majority of our competitors required a paid subscription in order to use their product which limited our team's ability to conduct a thorough analysis of our competition.
-This resulted in having a poor comparison and view of the market.
+This resulted in having a poor candidate for Heuristic Evaluation and poor view of the market.

 !!!
 Considerations and/or limitations to the methods you chose and the findings/conclusions drawn from them.
 In other words, give warnings if there are limitations to your research such as not being able to find enough users of a particular demographic, the methods not being able to expose certain information, assumptions you made, etc. !!!